orolamilekan/wireframing/README.md

    *Example: Testing a wireframe with users can reveal whether navigation feels intuitive before investing in design and development.*

  In short, wireframes reduce misunderstandings, improve collaboration, and make the software development process **faster, clearer, and more efficient**.

+ Wireframing in Practice

+Wireframing is not just a theoretical exercise—it has real-world value in preventing costly mistakes during development.

+ Example Scenario:
+A startup was building a **mobile banking app** that allowed users to transfer money, check balances, and view transaction history.

+During the wireframing phase, the design team noticed that the **"Transfer Money"** button was placed at the bottom of a long scrolling page.
+This would have forced users to scroll every time they wanted to make a transfer—a frustrating experience for frequent users.

+By spotting this issue early in the **wireframe**, the team moved the button to the top navigation bar, making it more accessible.

+ Impact on the Final Product:
+- **Usability Improved:** Users could now perform transfers quickly without unnecessary scrolling.
+- **Development Efficiency:** Developers didn’t waste time coding a layout that would later need redesigning.
+- **Customer Satisfaction:** Early testers reported that the app felt simple and intuitive, boosting adoption rates.

+ Conclusion:
+Wireframing acts as a **safety net** in the design process.
+By visualizing layouts before development, teams can identify usability issues, make informed decisions, and ensure the final product is **user-friendly, efficient, and aligned with user needs**.